quacksouls/bitburner/08/intelligence/program/README.md

 Use the various save files in this directory to test the Intelligence XP gain when you create programs both manually and via the Singularity API.
-A save file prefixed with the name of a program means that you should only use that save file to create the particular program.
+A save file whose name contains the name of a program should only be used to create the particular program.
 For example, you should use the save file

 `bitburnerSave_1661522461_BN1x4_AutoLink.json`